bkolosk1/GH-E1/README.md

     ├── map_viz                 # Root directory for front-end logic
         ├── data                # Cached data used for front-end ├── src                 # Source code of front-end
-    ├── LOCS.csv                # Geographic coordinates of our clusters
-    ├── app.py                  # Main file that starts front-end
+    ├── notebooks               # All Data Science and Machine Learning analyses, methods and data processing ├── LOCS.csv                # Geographic coordinates of our clusters ├── app.py                  # Main file that starts front-end